neongreen/artyom.me/lens-over-tea-2.md

 "*** Exception: (^?!): empty Fold
 ~~~

-Okay, now you want to take the 1st key group of the binding:
+Okay, now you want to take the first key group of the binding:

 ~~~ {.haskell .repl}
 > takeWhile (not . isSpace) $ bindings ^?! ix "save"